opensumi/docs/docs/develop/sample/use-contribution-point.en.md

 order: 3
 ---

 In module development, You may need to deal with contribution points on a regular basis.
 In OpenSumi we implement a contribution point mechanism for many key logics.
-For more details,you can see [contribution points](../basic-design/contribution-point).
+For more details, you can see [contribution points](../basic-design/contribution-point).

 To register our TodoList list on the left Explorer panel, we need to use the `MainLayoutContribution` to register the panel.